-From the perspective of information science, DNA is a code.
+From the perspective of information science, DNA, specifically, the information carried by its arrangements1, is a code.
 It “is a system of rules to convert information — such as a letter, word, sound, image, or gesture — into another form or representation” (Wikipedia on Code).
-We know the rules1 and the conversions.
+We know the rules2 and the conversions.

 However, some people associate code or information to minds, to ideas, to meaning, to conscious control or design.
 In that case DNA cannot be a code; or one has to posit some kind of intelligence that predates life.
 Both extreme positions, both untenable.

-To see that DNA is a code, we can also take a more theoretical approach.
+To see that DNA carries in it a code, we can also take a more theoretical approach.
 Wherever we see things in some arrangement, we can calculate all possible arrangements and calculate how surprising the current arrangement is.
 This is called informational entropy.
-And using this we can state exactly what information is: the decrease of uncertainty at a reader3.
+And using this we can state exactly what information is: the decrease of uncertainty at a reader4.

 Things with very low entropy, cannot represent much information.
 Things with really high entropy are random and cannot directly represent any information; however, the information might have been compressed or encrypted.
 Anything in between has immediately recognizable structure and can be used to directly represent information.
 The lower the entropy, the less efficient the information was encoded.
 But high entropy also means algorithmically complex to decode and not very flexible.
 The entropy of human language is around 0.7, DNA around 0.9 (normalized entropy where 1 is maximum).